ankschoubey/blog/src/content/post/life-blog/135-psychology-concepts.md

   - Read this list of coping mechanisms choose a few and practice.
 See what works.
     - [10+ Coping Skills Worksheets for Adults and Youth (+ PDFs)](https://positivepsychology.com/coping-skills-worksheets/)

-### 1.5 **Stress Response: Fight Flight Freeze Fawn**
+### 1.5 Nervous System Regulation and Stress Responses

+`Nervous system` is a brain system that either makes you relaxed or have a heightened awareness.

+We have two types of nervous system responses:

+- `Parasympatethic`: relaxed.
+- `Sympathetic`: stressed.

+The sympathetic response could be one of the following.

-- Apart from Defense Mechanisms there are common responses when we are threatened.
+Apart from Defense Mechanisms there are common responses when we are threatened.

-- Our brain assumes we are around a physical danger and can respond with one of these:
+When our brain assumes we are around a physical danger and can respond with one of these:

 - **Fight**:
   - Blood supply shifts from the brain and digestion to the legs and heart making heart rate increase.
   - Body is ready to fight.